 The big difference between this controller and the DualShock 4 is the layout of the joysticks, and you don’t have to be Sherlock Holmes to figure out that the difference is an asymmetrical layout.
 Many people find asymmetrical thumbsticks to be more ergonomic and comfortable to hold.
-And its oh so slightly heavier and thicker than its DualShock counterpart making it feel more prominent in your hands, which some gamers will prefer.
+And it’s slightly heavier and thicker than its DualShock counterpart making it feel more prominent in your hands, which some gamers will prefer.

 5. Terios Wireless Controllers

-This budget friendly PS4 compatible controller is available in four different colors and has all of the features you’d expect from the likes of a DualShock 4 controller such as built-in speaker and headphone jack to immerse yourself in the game with a gaming headset.
+This budget-friendly PS4 compatible controller is available in four different colors and has all of the features you’d expect from the likes of a DualShock 4 controller such as a built-in speaker and headphone jack to immerse yourself in the game with a gaming headset.
 Beyond that, the palm ends are grippy and the buttons are speedy and responsive for players looking for better reaction times from their controllers.

 6. Thrustmaster eSwap Pro

 The Thrustmaster eSwap Pro lets gamers really get particular and specific with this controller.
 There are re-mappable buttons, as well as adjustable trigger sensitivity for gamers who demand precision.
-If you have a whole other set of presets you like, you can switch between the two in real time.
+If you have a whole other set of presets you like, you can switch between the two in real-time.
 And if you decide you want completely different components like a different joystick or D-Pad, yeah, you can swap those out, too.